ellysh/bash-programming-from-scratch/manuscript/answers.md

 bsdtar -cjf test.tar.bz2 test
 ```

-Let's write a command to navigate through the catalog of photos.
-It should create a separate archive for each month.
+Let's write a command for processing all photos.
+The command should archive each directory with the photos of the specific month.

-The following `find` utility call finds directories that match specific months:
+First, you need to find the directories for archiving.
+The following command does it:
 {line-numbers: false, format: Bash}
 ```
 find ~/photo -type d -path */2019/* -o -path */2020/*
 ```

-Next, we redirect the output of this command to the `xargs` utility.
+Next, you redirect the output of the `find` call to the `xargs` utility.
 It will generate the `bsdtar` call.
-Our command looks like this now:
+This way, you get the following command:
 {line-numbers: false, format: Bash}
 ```
 find ~/photo -type d -path */2019/* -o -path */2020/* | xargs -I% bsdtar -cf %.tar %
 ```

-We can add the `-j` option to force `bsdtar` to compress archived data.
+You can add the `-j` option to force `bsdtar` to compress archived data.
 The command became like this:
 {line-numbers: false, format: Bash}
 ```
 find ~/photo -type d -path */2019/* -o -path */2020/* | xargs -I% bsdtar -cjf %.tar.bz2 %
 ```

-I> The data compression takes longer than archiving.
+I> The data compression usually takes longer than archiving.

 We pass the `-I` parameter to the `xargs` utility.
-It specifies where to insert the arguments into the generated command.
+It specifies the place to insert the arguments into the generated command.
 There are two such places in the `bsdtar` utility call: the archive's name and the directory's path to be processed.

 Do not forget about filenames with line breaks.
-To process them correctly, add the `-print0` option to the `find` utility call.
-This way, we get the following command:
+To process them correctly, add the `-print0` option to the `find` call.
+This way, you get the following command:
 {line-numbers: false, format: Bash}
 ```
 find ~/photo -type d -path */2019/* -o -path */2020/* -print0 | xargs -0 -I% bsdtar -cjf %.tar.bz2 %
 ```

-Suppose that we want to keep the files in the archives without relative paths (e.g. `2019/11`).
+Suppose that you want to keep the files in the archives without relative paths (e.g. `2019/11`).
 The `--strip-components` option of `bsdtar` removes them.
-Here is the command with this option:
+The following command uses this option:
 {line-numbers: false, format: Bash}
 ```
 find ~/photo -type d -path */2019/* -o -path */2020/* -print0 | xargs -0 -I% bsdtar --strip-components=3 -cjf %.tar.bz2 %